 Survivor pension: If the deceased was younger than age 20, he or she must have had at least 50 weeks of contributions at the time of death.
-If the deceased was aged 20 or older, he or she must have had at least 50 weeks of contributions in the last 3 years and contributions for at least 25% of the period between age 20 and the date of death if the death was the result of an illness; 20% of the period if the death was the result of an accident.
+If the deceased was aged 20 or older, he or she must have had at least 50 weeks of contributions in the last three years and contributions for at least 25% of the period from age 20 to the date of death if the death was the result of an illness; 20% of the period if the death was the result of an accident.